How Much Does Mold Inspection Cost in 2025?

 Mold Type

-Inspecting all types of mold can range from $450 to $800.
+Inspecting all types of mold can range from $450 to $800 or more.
 While all mold inside the home is unwanted, black mold is the most toxic, so much so that it’s considered a neurotoxin or a poison that attacks your nervous system.
 If your mold inspector suspects there’s black mold in the home, the cost of your inspection may be even higher because they’ll have to take more care and use protective equipment to conduct the assessment.

 Other types of mold that may require testing and remediation include: